FredsTechVerse/elimu-mkononi-backend-beta-v1.0/functions/README.md

 ## TO DO

-- Get rid of the access denied error when fetching course image by setting the bucket rules correctly!
-- Retrieve .env variables from deployed app versions.
 - User should not be able to update password until proper protocol for authentication , decryption and encryption after update is followed
 - Swap most of the let with const in the db especially where we append the data once